| |

 For a full list of alkaline producing foods, click on our Alkaline Diet chart.

-Disclaimer: It's important that you consult with a qualified health professional before embarking on any new dietary or exercise regimen.
+It's important that you consult with a qualified health professional before

 Read our full Disclaimer here.